-Supply chain interruptions, including a manufacturing or inventory disruption or regional or global disruptions related to the COVID-19 pandemic and geopolitical issues, can impact product quality and availability.
+Supply chain interruptions, including a manufacturing or inventory disruption or regional or global disruptions, can impact product quality and availability.
 The Corporation adheres to a comprehensive suite of quality programmes and proactively manages production and supply chains to mitigate any potential risk to consumer safety or Corby's reputation and profitability.